 I had only one year of experience in web development in general, and basic knowledge of Drupal 7 in particular when I faced Drupal 8 for the first time.
 Drupal has a number of advantages for both web developers and clients which attracted me at first sight.
-If you want to learn more about Drupal and Drupal 8, check the white paper placed in the pop-up form on this page.
-It will show you the key benefits of developing websites with Drupal 8 and show some Drupal 8 websites’ examples.
-Get inspired and create your own website.

 When I started learning Drupal 8 I was surprised by the fact that getting to know the new version is rather easy.
 That’s how this little tutorial was born: I understood the way you can start working with Drupal 8 faster and now you can learn from my experience.